What does an author actually do all day?

 And even if someone gets lucky and has a mega huge bestselling book right out of the gate, it can be very hard to replicate it over and over, so that's why I look after my backlist as best I can.
 That’s also why you hear of so many authors having big deals but then disappearing.

 It is hard to keep up.
 It is a job, always remember that.
-But you also need to remember that I have been publishing books for nine years now.
-Before selling 1.5 million copies, due to technology not being as advanced as it is today, I was rejected by agents and publishers for 12 years.
+But you also need to remember that I have been publishing books for twelve years now.
+Before selling two million copies, due to technology not being as advanced as it is today, I was rejected by agents and publishers galore for 12 years.

 Don't read this and think that it can't be done because you are writing your first book.
 This is my journey.
 I'm probably at chapter ten of it and you may be starting right now at your chapter one.

-The main this is to start - start write now...
+The main this is to start - start right now...